 A report was placed in the November 2012 ezine: ISSUE 8: November 2012

-A third request was forwarded by Prof Fleming and another US$15,000 provided by the IFSSH for this much-appreciated Hand Surgery Fellowship at Chris Hani Baragwanath Hospital, South Africa - this time undertaken by Dr Majid Sabeti (Al Dhaid Hospital, Sharjah, United Arab Emirates).
+READ THE FULL REPORTA third request was forwarded by Prof Fleming and another US$15,000 provided by the IFSSH for this much-appreciated Hand Surgery Fellowship at Chris Hani Baragwanath Hospital, South Africa - this time undertaken by Dr Majid Sabeti (Al Dhaid Hospital, Sharjah, United Arab Emirates).

-The IFSSH granted US$2850 to the IFSHT to sponsor the attendance of two therapists at the triennial IFSHT Congress (in Orlando, USA; not combined with Seoul IFSSH Congress).
+READ THE FULL REPORTThe IFSSH granted US$2850 to the IFSHT to sponsor the attendance of two therapists at the triennial IFSHT Congress (in Orlando, USA; not combined with Seoul IFSSH Congress).
 After receiving this approval, the IFSHT increased the number of sponsorships by adding IFSHT funds and providing partial support for a greater number of registrants instead.

-IFSSH funds (up to US$20,000) are available to the local congress host to select/award registration support to triennial congress attendees.
+READ THE FULL REPORTIFSSH funds (up to US$20,000) are available to the local congress host to select/award registration support to triennial congress attendees.
 The Korean organisers undertook this process and advised that 13 disadvantaged registrants from "low" or "low-middle" countries had been selected: James W.M.
 Kigera, Uganda; Subbiah Venkatesh Babu, India; Mateev Myrzabek, Kyrgyzstan; Nelson Lim, Philippines; Abu Saleh Mohammed Monirul Alam, Bangladesh; Meena Permthai, Thailand; Terrence Jose Jerome, India; M. Darwesh Al Mustafa, Syria; Ahmed Atiyya, Egypt; Mohammad Monjurul Karim, Bangladesh; Roksana Hoque, Bangladesh; Vineet Dabas, India; Khin Maung Myint, Myanmar.
 US$9,100 was reimbursed to the organising committee to cover these 13 gratis registrations.

 US$15,000 was provided to Prof Fleming for Dr Philemon Owino Oduor (Orthopedic Surgeon, Kenyatta National Hospital, Nairobi, Kenya) to undertake a hand surgery fellowship at Chris Hani Baragwanath Hospital, South Africa.

-Compiled by the IFSSH Committee on Standardization of Nomenclature, initially in 1970 then revised in 1983 and 1985, this publication describes the anatomy and functions of the hand in Latin, English, French, German and Spanish.
+READ THE FULL REPORTCompiled by the IFSSH Committee on Standardization of Nomenclature, initially in 1970 then revised in 1983 and 1985, this publication describes the anatomy and functions of the hand in Latin, English, French, German and Spanish.
 The booklet is available for download from the IFSSH website - Click to view